A NEW Yakuza story?

 Outrage is–as to be expected–a relentless ‘action-packed,’organized crime thriller that leaves you on the edge of your seat, wincing at the mercilessness displayed on-screen.
 Especially if you can get through the “dental chair” scene.

-If you can, well, good on you.
+If you can, well, good for you.